-In a given year a tree might produce up to 100,000 fruits.
+In a given year a tree might produce up to hundreds of thousands of seeds.
+These counts must be represented in the data, even if imprecise.
 Crop counts in years like this require approximation methods.
 In the photo at right is the end of a Nyssa sylvatica branch taken in a large crop year.
 The white arrows each point to an individual fruit.
 The white box bounds 10 fruits.
 (They are much easier to identify with binoculars where the focus gives depth of field).
 If I tried to count every seed I would lose track of which ones I had already counted.

 Instead, I form a search image for 10’s of fruits.
 To illustrate, see the second photo of the same branch, where I outline clusters of 10 fruits.
 I estimate and count clusters of 10.
 Where fruits are extremely abundant I might count by 100’s.
 Again, this is much easier with binoculars than it appears from a 2-D photo.